maruel/ask/README.md

 ### Local Vision

-➡ Use a vision enabled local model using llama.cpp. llama-serve takes cares of downloading the binary and the model.
+➡ Use a vision enabled local model using llama.cpp.
+[llama-serve](https://github.com/maruel/genai/tree/main/cmd/llama-serve) takes cares of downloading the binary and the model files.
 It is critical to pass the mmproj file to enable vision.
 Gemma 3 4B is a Google created model with vision.

 ```bash
 # Run on your faster computer with at least 16GB of RAM: